Yiğit Efe Demir

-Yiğit Efe Demir (born 2 August 2004) is a Turkish professional footballer who plays as a centre back for Süper Lig club Fenerbahçe and the Turkey national team.
+Yiğit Efe Demir (born 2 August 2004) is a Turkish professional footballer who plays as a centre back for Süper Lig club Fenerbahçe.

 Career

 Early years

-He started his career at Hürriyet Gücü SK from Istanbul between 2013 and 2017, and played for Altınordu Academy between the 2017–2020 seasons.
+He started his career at Hürriyet Gücü SK from Istanbul between 2013 and 2017, playing alongside Kerem Küçükkaya who is a central defender.
+They played for Altınordu Academy between the 2017–2020 seasons.

-Then he transferred to Fenerbahçe Academy, where he played between the 2020–2023 seasons.
-On 3 August 2022, he signed his first professional contract with Fenerbahçe.
+Then they transferred to Fenerbahçe Academy, where they played between the 2020–2023 seasons.
+On 3 August 2022, they signed their first professional contract with Fenerbahçe.

 Gençlerbirliği (loan, 2023–2024)

 He played on loan at Gençlerbirliği in the 2023–2024 season, played 13 matches in 2023–24 TFF 1.
 Lig season and 4 matches in 2023–24 Turkish Cup.